Western Illinois University: Macomb Campus

 Reserved Hangtag - Available to employees upon the approval of the Vice President of Administrative Services.

-F/S Hangtags - Available to employees and vendors for F/S and Q Lots.
+F/S Hangtags - Available to employees and vendors.
+Valid in F/S, CA, CB, and Q Lots.
 Validation stickers are required for each additional vehicle.
 Vendors may request a V permit for 20-minute parking in service vehicle spaces or loading zones.

 Service Permits - S stickers may be issued to individuals who have been approved for use in service drives/spaces for a maximum of 30 minutes.